 Polydrug addiction often requires more intensive treatment.
 For this reason, a residential or inpatient drug rehab program may be recommended.

-A person may need to detox prior to enrolling in rehab.
+A person may need to detox prior to enrolling in meth rehab treatment.
 Withdrawal from meth can cause depression and psychotic symptoms.
 Alcohol withdrawal can be severe and even life-threatening.
 For these reasons, 24-hour monitoring and mental health care may be necessary.

 Behavioral therapies may be used to treat both meth and alcohol addiction.
 Cognitive behavioral therapy (CBT) is an evidence-based treatment for both these drugs.